Bespoke Sculpture Marks Scientific InnovationPrevious Next

 The Oxford Trust has presented its founders with a personalised sculpture designed by David Harber to mark their 90th birthdays and contribution to science.

+The piece is a scale model of the entrance sculpture David Harber created for the Oxford Trust's new educational centre.
 The brief was for a piece of outdoor art that celebrated not just the Woods’ 90th birthdays but also their contribution to science and innovation.

 The resulting sculpture is personalised in several ways: